Dimencia/DU-Orbital-Hud/README.md

 Then copy the contents of HoverSeat file above, and right click the seat, then Advanced -> Paste Lua Configuration from Clipboard

 Once this is done, you need to put the names back to how they were.
-As you can see in the above screenshot example, some slots may be changed to say 'slot4' 'slot5' etc, those will cause script errors if the names are not fixed
+As you can see in the above screenshot example, some slots may be changed to say 'slot4' 'slot5' etc, those will cause script errors if the names are not fixed.  **You must put them back exactly the same, in the same order**

 Otherwise no gyro or any other components required, that should do it.